shuwangs/EasyQC/README.md

 - /: test if Flask can successfully run
 - /upload: provide csv file and normalization paramters in

-### Step 2: Achieve the /upload Routes logic
+### Add /upload route to Flask backend

-- receive the CSV file
+- Supports file upload with CSV/validation
-- read normalization parameters
+- Accepts normalization method (tic etc.)
-- save the file to uploads/
-- return a simple Json response.
+- Saves file with UUID and returns JSON response